1240264383/quantumult-X/README.md

 **Q: Are the domains in the rules up-to-date?**
 - A: Yes.
 Rules are automatically updated every 24 hours with the latest AI website domains.

 ---

-### 📧 Feedback and Suggestions

-If you have any suggestions or find errors in the rules, welcome to:
-- Submit an Issue
-- Create a Pull Request
-- Contact the maintainer directly

----